koallen/parallel-floyd-warshall/README.md

 # Parallel Floyd-Warshall

-Parallelized implementation of the Floyd-Warshall algorithm.
+Parallel implementation of the Floyd-Warshall algorithm.

 ## Implementations

 The Floyd-Warshall algorithm has been implemented with MPI, OpenMP, and CUDA.
+Please check the corresponding directories for source code.

 ## Speed up